 An acoustic neuroma is a benign tumor of the cranial nerve that connects the inner ear and the brain.
 Though noncancerous and typically slow growing, it can affect both hearing and balance, and may cause hearing loss, tinnitus and dizziness.
 In rare cases, tumors may become large enough to press against the brain, interfering with vital processes and even leading to death.

 There are no known risk factors for acoustic neuromas other than having a parent with NF2.
-If this is the case, children have a 50% chance of inheriting the condition themselves.
+If this is the case, children have a 50 percent chance of inheriting the condition themselves.

-The patient’s otolaryngologist can diagnose an acoustic neuroma primarily through a review of their symptoms in conjunction with a hearing test and imaging scans (CT or MRI).
-Because growth of the tumor is usually very slow, many times the patient’s doctor will simply want to monitor the tumor’s progress over time, especially when few symptoms are present.
+Your otolaryngologist can diagnose an acoustic neuroma primarily through a review of your symptoms in conjunction with a hearing test and imaging scans (CT or MRI).
+Because growth of the tumor is usually very slow, many times your doctor will simply want to monitor the tumor’s progress over time, especially when few symptoms are present.
 Regular imaging tests every six to 12 months can track any growth.

 Surgery may be an option for tumors that are growing or causing symptoms.
 Gamma Knife radiosurgery delivers radiation without the need for an incision, but results can take a long time.
 More invasive surgery may be required, especially if your tumor is growing close to the brain or facial nerve.